 Signature date: [insert date] (hereby designated as the Effective Date)

+* Updated with track changes from 1.6.2021 version of Microsoft Partner Agreement to nov.2023 version. (delete before use]

 Scope of AND Parties TO THE AGREEMENT

 The Reseller has the right to resell Microsoft Online Services (hereby designated as Cloud-services) to the Customer in accordance with its agreement with Microsoft and Microsoft reseller [insert name] (hereby designated as the Distributor).
 This Agreement sets out the terms and conditions for the Reseller’s resale to the Customer and the Customer’s subscription to the Cloud-services.